JamesMcCannCoding/Workout_Buddy/README.md

-# 💪 Workout Buddy App
+# Workout Buddy - A fitness tracking application

-> An intuitive mobile application to help you efficiently create, track, and manage your daily fitness routines.
+> A mobile application to help you efficiently create, track, and manage your daily fitness routines.

 ---